aminatabah-work/azure-vm-nsg-lab/README.md

 - Azure Network Security Group (NSG)
 - Azure Network Interface
 - Azure Linux Virtual Machine
+- Azure Public IP

 ## Security Focus

 This project demonstrates how NSG rules can be used to control inbound and outbound network traffic to a virtual machine.
 The goal is to show secure-by-default cloud networking and least-exposure design.
-This project demonstrates controlled access by allowing only SSH (port 22) traffic to the virtual machine using NSG rules.
+This project demonstrates controlled inbound access by allowing SSH (port 22) traffic through an NSG rule for administrative access to the virtual machine.

 ## Tools Used